Skip to contents

 Note that not all indicators and their columns might be translated into all languages.

-You can retrieve a list of all geographies supported by the World Bank API along with metadata such as region, administrative region, income level, and lending type.
-Note that a geography might be a country or a region, hence the more general table name.
+You can retrieve a list of all entities supported by the World Bank API along with metadata such as region, administrative region, income level, and lending type.
+Note that a entity might be a country or a aggregate, hence the more general table name.

 #> # A tibble: 296 × 19

-#> 8 AND AD Country Andorra la Vel… Andorra
+#> 8 AND AD country Andorra la Vella Andorra ECS

-#> 9 ARB 1A Region NA Arab World
+#> 9 ARB 1A aggregates NA Arab World NA

-#> 10 ARE AE Country Abu Dhabi United Arab E…
+#> 10 ARE AE country Abu Dhabi United Arab… MEA

 #> # ℹ 286 more rows